-(a) The Project shallis planned to be a mixed-use project consisting of commercial, marina, residential and supporting uses.
+(a) The Project, as proposed and approved herein, is a mixed-use project consisting of commercial, marina, residential and supporting uses.
 The development plan for the Project is generally outlined below and depicted on the MPD Conceptual Master Plan, which is attached as Exhibit "B" hereto (the "MPD Conceptual Master Plan").
 Commercial uses may include all uses permitted in the COM-2 zoning district, including, without limitation, general retail, restaurants, bars, hotels, marinas, and ancillary supporting uses.
 Additionally, microbreweries will be permitted uses within this mixed use Project.
 Marina uses include wet slip storage, a marina ship store, marina dockmaster/management offices, and fueling facilities.
 Residential uses may include all uses permitted in the MFR-2 zoning district, including, without limitation, multi-family residential units and townhouses.
 The uses listed above, all uses permitted in the COM-2 or MFR-2 zoning districts on or after the Effective Date of this MPD Agreement, and all uses listed below in Section 4(c) are permitted by right (the "Permitted Uses").
 Any uses not listed herein shall be determined by the Land Use Administrator ("LUA") per Section 3.01.07 of the Unified Land Development Code (LDC).
 Adequate parking shall be provided for all uses proposed for development in accordance with the parking ratios set forth at Section 8, Table 8.1.
+For any
-For any permitted uses not listed in Table 8.1, the parking ratios as set forth in the LDC shall control.

-(b) The Project includes the Parking Garage, gazebo and fishing dock, master stormwater management system, and other common elements located on the Association Property, which were previously constructed pursuant to the PUD.
+- permitted uses not listed in Table 8.1, the parking ratios as set forth in the LDC shall control. - (b) The Project includes the Parking Garage, gazebo and fishing dock, master stormwater management system, and other common elements located on the Association Property, which were previously constructed pursuant to the PUD.
 The MPD Conceptual Master Plan identifies lots and tracts where the Permitted Uses may be developed on the Subject Property.
-The final locations, sizes and configurationconfigurations of the Lots, Tracts and associated Permitted Uses will be determined by an application or

-- applications for Master Site Plan or Master Subdivision Plan for each lot or tract, which must be approved before the issuance of any technical site plan or preliminary plat development orders authorizing construction. - (c) The Permitted Uses shall be permitted on the lots and tracts depicted in the MPD Conceptual Master Plan as follows: - 1) TRACT A and LOTS 1-6: Roads, driveways, sidewalks and paths, parking areas, landscaping, utilities, stormwater facilities, signage, infrastructure, amenities, the Parking Garage which was already constructed, and other common areas and supporting elements. - 2) LOT 1 and LOT 2: Marina and marina support facilities, which may include berthing slips for vessels and liveaboard vessels; a private boat ramp to support marina operations; a dockmaster facility and office; vessel refueling station; restrooms for boaters; ship's store; boat, kayak, and other water-based recreation equipment rentals; restaurants, microbreweries, and bars with both indoor and outdoor sitting and service areas; and general retail uses that complement and support the marina.
-A private boat ramp, if any, shall be available for official government entity use for emergency situations only. - 2)3) LOT 2: All uses permitted in Lot 1, provided that such uses include restaurant use.
-For the sake of clarity, and to the extent any uses exist on Lot 2, restaurant use may, but need not, be the sole use. - 3)4) LOT 3: All uses permitted in the COM-2, including, without limitation, restaurants, microbreweries and bars with both indoor and outdoor sitting and service areas, and/or MFR-2 zoning districts, including, without limitation, short term rentals.
-Residential uses and commercial uses are permitted within the same buildings.
+The final locations, sizes and configurations of the Lots, Tracts and associated Permitted Uses will be determined by an application or applications for Master Site Plan or Master Subdivision Plan for each lot or tract, which must be approved before the issuance of any technical site plan or preliminary plat development orders authorizing construction. - (c) The Permitted Uses shall be permitted on the lots and tracts depicted in the MPD Conceptual Master Plan as follows: - TRACT A and LOTS 1-6: Roads, driveways, sidewalks and paths, parking areas, landscaping, utilities, stormwater facilities, signage, infrastructure, amenities, the Parking Garage which was already constructed, and other common areas and supporting elements. - 2) LOT 1: Marina and marina support facilities, which may include berthing slips for vessels and liveaboard vessels; a private boat ramp to support marina operations; a dockmaster facility and office; vessel refueling station; restrooms for boaters; ship's store; boat, kayak, and other water-based recreation equipment rentals; restaurants, microbreweries, and bars with both indoor and outdoor sitting and service areas; and general retail uses that complement and support the marina.
+To the extent a private boat ramp is contained in the Project, then it shall be available for official government entity use for emergency situations.